A rodenticides & rodent control guide

 An ideal choice for cottage style gardens, Creeping boobialla is a dense spreading ground cover that features clusters of white, star-shaped scented flowers.
 A very hardy plant, it is frost and drought resistant and can be used to help prevent soil erosion.
 It can be easily trained to spread, trail or cascade and even looks good in a decorative pot.

 An easy-to-care for ground cover, there are a few varieties of thyme to consider.
 Perfect for low foot traffic areas, thyme is soft to walk on, looks great, and can help you keep the weeds down.
-Doone Valley grows to 5cm in height, has a feint lemon scent and features green and gold leaves with a purple flower.
-Woolly thyme has a silvery appearance and is slow growing, so it’s ideal for cramped spaces like between stones or along paths.
+Doone Valley grows to 5cm in height, has a faint lemon scent and features green and gold leaves with a purple flower.
+Woolly thyme has a silvery appearance and is slow growing, so it's ideal for cramped spaces like between stones or along paths.

 Fan flower is an evergreen with mauve flowers that fan out and can easily form a mat of colour about 12cm high and about 1m in width.
 It prefers a partially shaded area in well-drained soil, and can tolerate salty conditions from coastal regions.
 With careful pruning, you can even shape it to suit garden edges, rockeries and small pots.